Maciej Cieśla: Artistic work

 His work oscillates between modern expressionism, abstraction, as well as inspirations taken from nature, folklore and social subjects.
 In his paintings, a woman appears very often as a symbol-form, he refers to archetypes and symbolism in general.
 The world created in his works contains characters borrowed from Polish folklore and fantasy, such as fauns, water nymphs or devilss of the forest.
 He often touches upon the subject of the form of nature itself, especially in more abstract works, for instance in the series "Mountain Creek".
 He also refers to city life, as illustrated by the series of paintings "After alcohol", where he depicts night lifewith a grain of irony.
+Over the years, Cieśla developed his own style through a reinterpretation of traditional movements, producing colorful and figurative oil paintings that often combine geometric and abstract elements.
+In interviews, Cieśla has emphasized his strong connection to nature, which he describes as a source of “richness, tranquility and diversity” and as a recurring source of symbols and forms in his work.
+Cieśla has cited artists such as Joan Miró, Pablo Picasso, Jackson Pollock, Francis Bacon and Edvard Munch as formative influences.

 The artist’s first major opening was the vernissage entitled "Satan, woman and apocalypse" in Edyta Stein’s House in Wrocław in 2015.
 Since 2017 more than a dozen of his paintings can be found in Dresden, in the Abstrakte Momente gallery.
-He also cooperates with the French gallery Singulart.
+He also cooperates with the French online gallery Singulart.